 This summer we had multiple conversations with producers that either irrigated or had significant rainfall events on their field, but the soil moisture sensors below the 6 inch depth never “detected” the irrigation or rainfall event (see http://www.mississippi-crops.com/2014/06/26/is-my-soil-moisture-sensor-broke/ ).
 The producer assumed the sensors were “broke”, but we attributed the phenomenon to “surface sealing”.
 Surface sealing . . . → Read More: Identifying Soils that “Seal” and Improving Irrigation Application Efficiency in “Sealing” Soils

-Foliar diseases of soybean continue to be observed throughout the state.
-At present, no soybean rust has been detected in Mississippi.
-However, aerial web blight, downy mildew, frogeye leaf spot as well as several pod diseases (topic of the next blog post) are being observed in numerous soybean fields. . . . → Read More: Foliar Soybean Disease Update: September 3, 2014
+Foliar diseases of soybean continue to be observed throughout the MS soybean production area.
+At present, no soybean rust has been detected in MS; however, Cercospora blight and frogeye leaf spot as well as several pod diseases (topic of the next blog post) are being observed in numerous soybean fields. . . . → Read More: Foliar Soybean Disease Update: September 3, 2014